mhekkel/libzeep/docs/lib-xml.rst

 	zeep::xml::document doc;
 	std::cin >> doc;

 Writing is just as simple.
 A warning though, round trip fidelity is not guaranteed.
 There are a few issues with that.
 First of all, the default is to replace CDATA sections in a file with their content.
-If this is not the desired behaviour you can call :cpp::member:`zeep::xml::document::set_preserve_cdata(true)`.
+If this is not the desired behaviour you can call :cpp::func:`zeep::xml::document::set_preserve_cdata` with argument `true`.

 Another issue is that text nodes containing only white space are present in documents read from disk while these are absent by default in documents created on the fly.
 When writing out XML using `iostream` you can specify to wrap and indent a document.
 But if the document was read in, the result will have extraneous spacing.